 Frustrating, isn’t it?
-You’ve invested all this time and energy in your company and still you’re left with negative reviews.
+You’ve invested all this time and energy in your company and still, you’re left to respond to negative reviews.
 The number one thing you should keep in mind is that this happens to all businesses.
 So by putting things in perspective you’re doing yourself a huge favor!

 In this digital age, reviews are everything for your business.
 Latest studies show that up to 97% of people aged 18-34 check online reviews before visiting a new restaurant, cafe or hotel.
 And almost 90% of people pay attention to how business owners respond to reviews.
 By replying to negative reviews, a company shows that it actually cares about the customer’s opinion and that they will use this feedback to improve where necessary.

 But dealing with these reviews properly can be an art in and of itself.
 That’s why in this article we’ll provide you with some guidelines that will help you respond to negative reviews like a pro!